-The Development Director works in partnership with the Vice President of Philanthropy & Communications and the Philanthropy & Communications team to support the mission and goals of the organization through effective leadership, coordination and implementation of the annual fund, related communications, donor relations and data management.
+Position Summary: The Development Assistant works in partnership with the Development Director and the Philanthropy & Communications team to support the mission and goals of the organization by carrying out administrative duties associated with fundraising efforts.

 ESSENTIAL DUTIES AND RESPONSIBILITIES

 • Oversees donor database integrity and ensures accurate record-keeping of all gifts and pledges in Bloomerang software system

 • Maintains accurate and updated contact information and donor interaction documentation

 • Ensures the generation of timely donation acknowledgement letters, new donor packets, and other mailings

 • Monitors and notifies Development Director when fundraising materials/collateral need changes and updates

 • Creates reports and exports data to support development activities as requested

 • Ensures implementation of database procedures and provides assistance to other users within the organization

 • Responsible for upholding best practices in database administration and data integrity